itsToggle/plex_debrid/README.md

 **Using the new Plex Discover Feature, your Plex Home users can add movies/shows to their watchlist and they become available to stream in seconds.**

 ## In Action:
+This is from an older, slower version.
+Check out the 'Example Run' screenshot, we're down to ~15s for a 7 season series :)

 ![Alt Text](https://github.com/itsToggle/plex_rd/blob/main/final_6279217a77f1110078928cf3_366957.gif)